-Reflex Sympathetic Dystrophy & Complex Regional Pain Syndrome Lawyer
+Reflex Sympathetic Dystrophy & Complex Regional Pain Syndrome Lawyer in NYC

 Complex regional pain syndrome (CRPS), previously known as reflex sympathetic dystrophy (RSD), is a nerve impulse condition that causes chronic pain in the affected site.
 While a great deal of mystery still shrouds the cause of RSD/CRPS, experts believe this condition stems from dysfunction in the central or peripheral nervous systems.
 This pain condition can affect one or more limbs after a personal injury.
 While some cases are mild, others last a lifetime and can cause long-term disability.
 If you have RSD/CRPS in New York City, you may be eligible for recovery.

 What Is RSD/CRPS?

 RSD/CRPS is an abnormal response to an injury that magnifies its effects.
 While doctors don’t completely understand this condition, they do know individuals with RSD/CRPS often have problems with the small sensory nerve fibers that carry pain messages to blood vessels.
 Issues with these fibers can trigger the myriad symptoms of RSD/CRPS, such as pain, tingling, and inflammation.
 In turn, peripheral nerve abnormalities can cause damage to the spinal cord and brain.
 RSD/CRPS can also affect the immune system, resulting in higher risk of illness.